hacklschorsch/welcome/documentation/sdk/typescript/00_sdk_overview.md

 ### 2.3 WebAssembly Initialization

+❗initializeWasm is deprecated, you no longer need to use it

 ❗WebAssembly must be initialized before any SDK functions can be called.

 Aleo programs are made zero knowledge through the usage of `ZkSnarks`.
 The Rust code behind Aleo programs and the ZkSnarks